Types of Leases / Information a Lease Should Include / Where to Purchase Forms / Frequently Asked Questions

 Here are some of the things that a lease should include:

-- Names of all the people who are living in the rental unit (i.e. apartment, house, basement suite);
+- Names of all the people who are living in the rental unit (e.g., apartment, house, basement suite)

-- Amount of rent, when it is due, how it is to be paid, and to whom;
+- Amount of rent, when it is due, how the tenant will pay it, and to whom

-- If there is a yard, who is responsible for maintaining it (for example, cutting grass, shovelling snow, etc);
+- If there is a yard, who is responsible for maintaining it (e.g., cutting grass, shovelling snow, etc)

 Every written residential tenancy agreement has to include the following statement in larger print than the rest of the agreement: “The tenancy created by this agreement is governed by the Residential Tenancies Act and if there is a conflict between the agreement and the Act, the Act prevails.”